buptmiao/eago/README.md

     go get github.com/buptmiao/eago

 ## Feature
-* Config
 * Eago uses [Toml](https://github.com/BurntSushi/toml) to configure the parameters, for details: [config.toml](https://github.com/buptmiao/eago/blob/master/config.toml)

-* Filter By Redis
 * Make sure redis-server is correctly installed and launched on your system.
 Eago filters the duplicate urls by Redis, and the urls is sharded with a configurable number of redis shards

-* Storage
 * You can customize the storage strategy in your application by implementing the interface [Storer](https://github.com/buptmiao/eago/blob/master/storer.go)

-* Restful API
 * Eago supports RESTful API, through which users can monitor eago's statistic information, add new crawler job, control the crawler and so on.

-* Distributed
 * Eago can be deployed as clusters.
 An eago cluster consist of one master and multiple slavers, and the master node is auto-discovered

 ## Example